CFA FAQs

 I submitted an application last round.
 Can I still access that application?

 Yes.
 You can access your application from previous rounds by logging in using the token assigned to you during that round.
-If you have lost or forgotten your token, on the Log in page, you can select 'Forgot Token?'.
+If you have lost or forgotten your token, you can retrieve it by calling the Customer Care Center at 518-474-4487.
 Please note that you can only view and/or print your old application.
 You must fill out a new application to be eligible for the current round.

 Can I register more than one project on the same profile and token?